 Sometimes the smallest details of another person’s daily struggle threaten to destroy us.
 We avert our gaze because sympathy forces us to recognize the fragility of our human bodies and our human spirits.

 Andre once told me he prayed for me every day, and that when he did, an angel came and sat on my shoulder.
 The day he died, I was afraid of what might happen to me, how I would live without his faith and his protection.
 But Andre had more faith than even he fathomed.
 When he comes to me now, I am pushing his chair up a long hill on a cold, bright day in early winter.
 We will never reach the top.
 He speaks into the wind as we go—my friend, my fiery angel.
 If I try to go too fast, if he senses my impatience, he laughs.
 Look at me, he says.
-I am your proof: there is no swift or easy way to gain the courage for compassion.subscribe to Ploughshares?
+I am your proof: there is no swift or easy way to gain the courage for compassion.Might we be so bold as to suggest that you subscribe to Ploughshares?